gomesluiz/Coursera_Capstone/README.md

 * **Title**
 * **Address**

-**Toronto Venues nearby Crossing Intersections from FourSquare API (FourSquare website: www.foursquare.com)**
+#### Geocoder of Crossing Intersection Coordinates.

+**The Coordinates of Crossing Intersections** The Geocoder (https://geocoder.api.here.com) will be used to get the geographical coordinates.
+The following information are retrieved on the query:

+* **Latitude and Longitude**

+#### Foursquare Venues Data

-The FourSquare API will be used to explore neighborhoods in **Crossing Intersections** and **Receiving Shelters Localisation** in Toronto.
-The Foursquare explore function will be used to get the most common venue categories in each neighborhood, and then use this feature to group the neighborhoods into clusters.
-The following information are retrieved on the first query:
+**The Nearest Venues of Crossing Intersections** The FourSquare (www.foursquare.com) API will be used to explore venues in Toronto nearby **Crossing Intersections**.
+The Foursquare explore function will be used to get the most common venue categories in each crossing intersection, and then use this feature to group the crossing intersections into clusters.
+The following information are retrieved on the query:

 * **Venue ID**
 * **Venue Name**
-* **Coordinates:** Latitude and Longitude
+* **Latitude and Longitude**
 * **Category Name**